Harry908/JobWise/.github/chatmodes/qa-engineer.chatmode.md

 ## Context Management Protocol

 When performing testing:
-1. Reference acceptance criteria from Business Analyst using `@workspace` and `context7`
+1. Reference acceptance criteria from Business Analyst using `@workspace`
+2. Use context7 for retrieving code snippets and syntax examples from testing frameworks (pytest, flutter_test, etc.)
-2. Follow technical specifications from Solutions Architect
+3. Follow technical specifications from Solutions Architect
 3. Validate implementations from Development teams
 4. Document all test results and findings
 5. Provide actionable feedback for improvements